lukereding/book_notes/notes_decisive.md

 ### Tips

-- "should I do this OR that" -> "Can i do this AND that"
+Roughly in order of usefulness:

 - The Vanishing Options Test: What would you do if the options you're considering are off the table?
+- 10/10/10: what are the consequences of your decision in 10 minutes, 10 months, 10 years?
+- what would I tell my friend to do in this situation?
+- For each option, ask: What would have to be true for this option to be the right answer?
+- "whether or not" decisions are usually too narrowly framed and should be a red flag
+- in general, always be asking yourself (a) whether you're deciding the right problem and (b) if there are other dimensions or options you can look at
+- what happens when you consider the opposite of what you think is true?
 - Think opportunity cost
-- "whether or not" decisions are usually too narrowly framed and should be a red flag
 - multitrack whenever possible
 - avoid sham options
-- what happens when you consider the opposite of what you think is true?
-- For each option, ask: What would have to be true for this option to be the right answer?
+- "should I do this OR that" -> "Can i do this AND that"
 - talk to an expert
-- 10/10/10: what are the consequences of your decision in 10 minutes, 10 months, 10 years?
 - run tests when you can
-- what would I tell my friend to do in this situation?
 - use premortems
 - use tripwires to create a space for risk-taking and avoid sunk cost (predictions => tripwires)